paulsimroth/we3market/README.md

 This project is a Web3 Marketplace inspired by Amazon.
 For this project I followed the YouTube tutorial by "Dapp University".
-You can find it here: [YouTube](https://www.youtube.com/watch?v=X1ahXNYkpL8&list=PLk7ZYbFb3ivvE6VfcjVC3GLFKEc3dxF3u&index=92)
+You can find the video here: [YouTube](https://www.youtube.com/watch?v=X1ahXNYkpL8&list=PLk7ZYbFb3ivvE6VfcjVC3GLFKEc3dxF3u&index=92)
+This project is now deployed on Goerli Testnet.

 ## Technology Stack & Tools